Comparison guide

 • Organizations that want load testing to become part of normal release quality

 If you are comparing different Loader.io alternatives, the simplest summary is this: Loader.io is easy to start with.
-LoadTester is better to stay with.
+LoadTester can be better to stay with.

 Learn how to load test an API